UN Nuclear Chief To View Contaminated Fukushima Soil - UrduPoint

 UN Nuclear Chief To View Contaminated Fukushima Soil

+The UN nuclear watchdog chief will visit storage facilities for vast quantities of soil contaminated in the 2011 Fukushima disaster for the first time this week

-Tokyo, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2025) The UN nuclear watchdog chief will make his first visit this week to storage facilities for vast quantities of soil contaminated in the 2011 Fukushima disaster.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2025) The UN nuclear watchdog chief will visit storage facilities for vast quantities of soil contaminated in the 2011 Fukushima disaster for the first time this week.

 Japan's government must decide what to do with the soil -- enough to fill 10 baseball stadiums -- scraped from the wider Fukushima region as part of efforts to remove harmful radiation.